Medigap underwriting is often required when you want to switch your Medigap plan.

 Perhaps he told you that you were pre-diabetic, but what matters is what he wrote in the file.
 If your chart says diabetes, that is what the carrier will include in its assessment.
 If you are unsure, ask your doctor before you apply.

 Also, if a doctor prescribes a medication that you have no intention of filling, tell him that at the appointment and ask him not to prescribe it.
 Once it is prescribed, it’s in your medical record.

 Submitting a Medigap Application

-Once your agent has identified which insurance company you’ll apply with, he or she can usually take that application from you over the phone or by emailing you a printable application.
+Once your agent has identified which insurance company you’ll apply with, she can usually take that application from you over the phone or by emailing you a printable application.
 You’ll complete the application and your agent will check to make sure that you have answered NO to all the questions that require a no.

 Switching Medigap plans can take time, so I recommend applying for a future effective date that is a 2 – 3 weeks out.
 This gives the new insurance company plenty of time to complete underwriting and give you an answer before the coverage will take effect.

 Your agent forwards your application to the Medigap underwriting department.
 An underwriter will call you.
 The phone interview is an important part of a carrier’s decision process.